 Ticks are another story.
 I was one of the first people to get Lyme’s disease in Pennsylvania (yeah!).
 It’s not fun.
 Avoid brushing against plants and tall grass, and use Deet.
 Spray your clothing with permethrin, which will kill ticks and lasts for several washings.
 After you’re done your hike, check your body for ticks.
 They tend to hide in the warm spots, like armpits and private parts.
 A good post-hike routine includes a shower with washcloth scrub, and running your clothes through the dryer to kill any bugs.

 New Hope, PA is a great hub to explore the area.
 Only an hour or so away from New York or Philadelphia, there are restaurants, unique shopping, tourist attractions, seasonal events, and great places to stay.
 Check out the New Hope Chamber site for more information.
-If you go to New Hope, Topeo Gallery and Ferry Hill are worth a visit.
+If you go to New Hope, Topeo Gallery is worth a visit.
 Mainly because they’re run by my family, but also because they’re awesome.

 |Goat Hill Overlook Hike||1||70||Easy||Leashed|

 |Washington Crossing State Park Hike to Bowmans Tower||3||525||Easy||No|